jberkenbilt/qfs/README.md

 # XXX work in

+* All times are shown in local time using yyyy-mm-dd_hh:mm:ss.sss format.
 * document use of `pull -n` and `push` to revert the repository, analogous to `push-db` and `pull`
 * TO DO
   * completion and help
-  * Get tests to pass when run in a different time zone
+  * In CI, run tests in different time zones
   * Document how to remove things.
 Removing something from a filter causes it to be untracked, not to disappear.
 So
     * If you remove a tracked directory and push/pull, it disappears